thanos-io/thanos/CONTRIBUTING.md

 **Tests your changes**

+**Formatting**
+First of all, fall back to `make help` to see all availible commands.
+There are a few checks that happen when making a PR and these need to pass.
+We can make sure locally before making the PR by using commands that are related to your changes:
+- `make docs` generates, formats and cleans up white noise.
+- `make changed-docs` does same as above, but just for changed docs by checking `git diff` on which files are changed.
+- `make check-docs` generates, formats, cleans up white noise and checks links.
+Since it can be annoying to wait on link check results - it takes forever - to skip the check, you can use `make docs`).
+- `make format` formats code

+If you only made documentation changes, which do not include a link, you will be fine by using `make docs`.
+If you also changed some code, run `make format` as well.

 **Updating your branch**

 It is a good practice to keep your branch updated by rebasing your branch to main.